calume/agileFlex/Data/README.md

 As Heat pump demand is to be added to customers base load, it is important to separate customers with electric heating, so that heat demand is not added twice to any customers.

-Some of the Customers with the highest overnight and 4pm demand are shown below.
+The winter daily profiles of some of the Customers with the highest overnight and 4pm demand are shown below.
 These are all Affluent type customers with high annual demands, amongst the highest of the sample set, of up to 10,000 kWh/year.
 As a reference, the Ofgem Typical Domestic Consumption Values (TCVD) for a high user of electricity on Economy 7 Tariff (as customers with storage heating typically are), is 7,100 kWh/year.